HomeHomeseparatorThe Complete Generative AI Guide: Power, Potential, & Ethics

 They can also suggest different cross-selling or upselling options, intriguing the customer to the extent they purchase.

 c.
-Dynamic pricing
+AI dynamic pricing

 Generative AI can help eCommerce companies set flexible prices based on factors like competitor pricing or current market conditions, similar to how Uber adjusts its rates during peak hours or heavy rains.